simplemindedbot/simplemindedbot/content/using-ai-improving-requirements.md

 Here's a practical example: while your team is hammering out complex business rules for a financial trading system, AI can work in parallel to analyze existing requirements and flesh out documentation for supporting features like user authentication, logging, and error handling.
 It's like having a capable assistant who ensures nothing falls through the cracks while you focus on the challenging parts.
 This teamwork between human expertise and AI support gives you both depth in critical areas and solid coverage across the whole requirements landscape.

 ## The Current State of Requirements: A Case for AI Intervention

+{{ float_right(src="images/technovastats.png", alt=""Statistics on requirements quality: 50% of product defects stem from requirements issues, 80% of rework is due to requirements defects, and 41.5% of project resources are wasted on poorly specified requirements.
+Despite these figures, 70% of organizations do not take action to improve requirements quality."", width="500", caption="Source: <a href='https://www.technova.com/blog/ai-in-project-management'>Technova</a>") }}

 From my own experience, I can tell you that writing and maintaining high-quality requirements is one of the most difficult aspects of project management.
 At a previous company, I noticed that nearly 30% of Jira issues were barely a few words long—essentially placeholders with no substantial information.
 Some were empty apart from the title, while others had vague descriptions that left readers guessing about the actual work needed.